System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 Conclusion

-Three stories.
-One truth.
-The model is a component, not the system.
+Three stories, and they all point to the same thing: the model is a component, not the system.